h2oai/wave-ml/README.md

 def save_model(backend, folder):
 ```

 Save a model to disk.
+Works only for an `H2O 3` backend.

 - `backend`: A model backend produced by build_model.
 - `folder`: A directory where the saved model will be put to.